namtpham/casia2groundtruth/README.md

 * S: Same (means the tampered region was copied from the same image)
 * And the rest is similar to case a.

-## If you are using the groundtruth dataset for a scientific publication, please cite the following paper:
+## If you use the groundtruth dataset for a scientific publication, please cite the following paper:

     @article{pham2019hybrid,
       title={Hybrid Image-Retrieval Method for Image-Splicing Validation},